ILIAS-eLearning/ILIAS/Services/AuthShibboleth/README.SHIBBOLETH.txt

 Also see https://spaces.internet2.edu/display/SHIB2/SLOIssues for some background information on this topic.

+Warning:
+Due to the above limitations you should be aware of the following.
+Although a user might be logged out form ILIAS as well as the Shibboleth Service Provider, he still might have a valid session at the Identity Provider.
+Therefore, clicking on the ILIAS login button will immediately log in the user again.
+Therefore, the best logout solution as for now still is to tell users to quit their web browser!
+Only if the Identity Provider also supports Single Log Out (SLO), a "real" logout becomes possible.

 --------------------------------------------------------------------------------
 - Thanx to Marco Lehre <lehre@net.ethz.ch> for language suggestions and general